Systems Change Program

-It combines a fellowship, systems approach, and implementation grant to drive the targeted institutional transformation.
-The program identifies fellows from HEIs as champions for change and takes them through expert training and mentoring, and provides them with funding to improve on and develop new systems within their department or institution.
+It combines a systems approach and implementation grant to drive the targeted institutional transformation.
+The program identifies HEIs as champions for change and takes them through expert training and mentoring, and provides them with funding to improve on and develop new systems within their institution.

-The fellowship focus for 2021 and 2022 is Employability and Career Services systems.
+The program’s focus for 2021 and 2022 is Employability and Career Services systems.